ronadarabi/cse151a-project/README.md

 We performed two preprocessing steps, resizing and grayscale image removal, along with on the fly RGB to Lab colorspace conversion for some models.

 #### Resizing
-To resize the images, we created a script [resize.py](resize.py) which loops through all images in the dataset.
+To resize the images, we created a script [resize.py](training_scripts/resize.py) which loops through all images in the dataset.
 If an image is too small to be cropped (has a dimension smaller than our target size, 512px), it is removed .
 Otherwise `center_crop(image, crop_size=(512, 512))`, as defined below, is called on the image.
 The result is written to the disk.
+We also implemented this functionality, along with the dataset download and extraction, in the notebook [preprocess.ipynb](preprocess.ipynb).

 ```python
 def center_crop(image, crop_size=(512, 512)):